Rhodesia: Military

 Southern Rhodesia had long been distinctive among British dependencies in that it had financed and developed its own security forces and command structure.
 After UDI, this posed a particular dilemma for the British government, which considered and rejected various proposals aimed at ending Rhodesia's state of rebellion by force.
 Harold Wilson once remarked that bringing an end to Rhodesian independence "would not be a case of arresting a subversive individual.
 It would mean a bloody war, and probably a bloody war turning into a bloody civil war."
 The formidable nature of the Rhodesian security forces, as well as British fears of a direct South African intervention on behalf of the rogue colony, preempted the further consideration of military options.

 For much of its existence, Rhodesia maintained a small professional standing army of 3,400 troops, about a third of whom were black volunteers.
 In the tradition of many colonial armies, it was primarily organised into light infantry battalions trained and equipped for counter-insurgency warfare or internal security actions, and possessed little artillery or armour.
 The Royal Rhodesian Air Force (RRAF) had 1,000 personnel and six squadrons of aircraft, including forty to fifty Hawker Hunter and de Havilland Vampire strike aircraft and English Electric Canberra light bombers.
 It also possessed a helicopter squadron, a transport squadron, and a light reconnaissance squadron.
 The Rhodesian military was backed by the British South Africa Police (BSAP), a well-equipped police force whose title was derived from the law enforcement division of the British South Africa Company.
-The BSAP had armoured vehicles of its own and a potent paramilitary capability.
+The BSAP had numerous paramilitary units that functioned as auxiliaries to the army.
 Domestic and external intelligence gathering were vested in the Central Intelligence Organisation (CIO).